Paul Holmes (Liberal Democrat politician): Parliamentary career

-His election as chairman of the parliamentary party in 2005 was a surprise to many, since it came at the expense of incumbent chairman Matthew Taylor (a close friend of then Liberal Democrat leader Charles Kennedy).
-Commentators attributed the result to dissatisfaction with some elements of Kennedy's leadership and a belief amongst MPs that the role of party chairman should be more that of a backbenchers' 'shop steward' and less under the influence of the leadership.
+Before becoming an MP, Holmes supported Simon Hughes in the leadership election following Paddy Ashdown's retirement in 1999.
+He was elected to the House of Commons at the 2001 general election, and in 2005 he was elected chairman of the Liberal Democrat Parliamentary party.
+This was seen as something of a surprise, since it came at the expense of incumbent chairman Matthew Taylor, who was a close friend of then-Liberal Democrat leader Charles Kennedy.
+Commentators attributed the result to dissatisfaction with some elements of Kennedy's leadership and a belief amongst MPs that the role of party chairman should be more that of a backbenchers' 'shop steward', more independent of the party leadership.